Churro Waffles are brushed with melted butter, coated in cinnamon sugar and drizzled with caramel sauce for an amazing treat any time of day.

 - Brush each waffle on both sides with melted butter.

-- Coat each waffle lightly on both sides with the cinnamon sugar mixture.
+- In a small bowl, mix together the cinnamon and sugar.
+Coat each waffle lightly on both sides with the cinnamon sugar mixture.

 - Drizzle each waffle with caramel sauce and serve with fresh raspberries.